 As part of an overarching strategy, putting mechanisms in place for a better employee voice can greatly increase employee engagement.
 We’ll touch on this in more detail later, but the short of it is that employees who feel actively listened to and part of a team are more likely to be engaged with the organisation.

 When communication channels are open and dialogue flows between employees, including leadership, decisions can be much easier to make.
 When your management team already knows how something could affect employees, or what their stance is on a particular issue, it can lead to faster problem solving and quick decision making.

-Benefits of employee voice in the workplace
+The benefits of employee voice

 Now you can see how important a culture of transparency can be for your workplace.
 But what about the direct benefits for your employees within the workplace?